 Please do not disturb the timekeepers, mingle around them, or block their view - they will be busy recording other riders' times.

 If you cannot ride If you have booked and are on the start sheet, we expect you to ride.
 We have reserved a place for you, we have expended effort and time in putting the event on for you.
 We fully understand that sometimes, circumstances mean that you cannot ride.
 In these cases, we consider it is common courtesy for a rider who is unable to sign on, to inform the organiser BEFORE the event, that he or she cannot ride.
 This then allows us to allocate that place to another rider who may be able to benefit from it.

 We reserve the right to refuse all future entries from riders who are seen to regularly book, not sign on, and fail to show the simple courtesy of offering an apology before the event.

-We will aim to have the results available on the results page soon after each event.
+We try to have the results available on the results page soon after each event.
 And they are generally available in the Clubhouse shortly after the last rider comes in.